niroshaOD/lynda/index.md

 ## What is DDEV Local?

-[ddev](https://github.com/drud/ddev) is an open source tool that makes it dead simple to get local PHP development environments up and running within minutes.
+[ddev](https://github.com/drud/ddev) is an  tool that makes it dead simple to get local PHP development environments up and running within minutes.
 It's powerful and flexible as a result of its per-project environment configurations, which can be extended, version controlled, and shared.
 In short, ddev aims to allow development teams to use Docker in their workflow without the complexities of bespoke configuration.